Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 soprano was rare in the city but both Willie Humphrey and Alphonse Picou owned the instrument.

-thus began Sidney's friendship with Freddie who played
+began Sidney's friendship with Freddie who played a

 Keppard was offered the chance to record his music